oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 ```
 $ helm uninstall traefik-operator --namespace traefik --keep-history
 ```
-## Install and uninstall the Traefik operator with setup.sh
+## Install and uninstall the Traefik operator with setupLoadBalancer.sh
-Alternatively, you can run the helper script `setup.sh`, under the `kubernetes/samples/charts/util` folder, to install and uninstall Traefik.
+Alternatively, you can run the helper script `setupLoadBalancer.sh`, under the `kubernetes/samples/charts/util` folder, to install and uninstall Traefik.

 To install Traefik:
 ```
-$ ./setup.sh create traefik
+$ ./setupLoadBalancer.sh create traefik
 ```
 To uninstall Traefik:
 ```
-$ ./setup.sh delete traefik
+$ ./setupLoadBalancer.sh delete traefik
 ```